kothasaanvi8/elcfs_protein_complex_modeling/README.md

             - Prepares data for evaluating protein complex predictions.
 	7. Analyze Results.ipynb
             - Generates results, including figures and tables, for the pair sets.

-This version clarifies the instructions and content, making it easier for users to understand the purpose of the pipeline, run it in Google Colab, and navigate the various notebooks.